 By Ana Nicole Vigueras LaRochelle

 In my university, I am currently en route towards receiving an Asian Studies degree.
 At some point I would also like to pursue a minor or dual major in psychology and/or marketing.
 At my university, I have Japanese and foreigner professors who are all fluent in English.
 My classes are in English, which means I can absorb everything but it’s taking longer for me to learn Japanese.
 I actually love my classes because it mitigates what I learn outside of school.
 For example, if I ask a question to my Japanese friends I receive the “Japanese” answer.
 If I ask my foreigner friends a question I receive the “outside” answer.
 When I go to class, to a certain degree, the answer is neutral because it is backed by research from experts.
 I can gauge Japan with a cultural relativist view (sorry nerdy nerdy nerdy…)My love for travel has really grown in this period of time.
 Within Japan, I have had the chance to travel to many areas such as Miyazaki, Kyoto, Nagano, Toyama, Osaka, Kyoto, Mt.
 Fuji (I climbed to the top!), Shizuoka, Yokohama, and Yokosuka.
 This winter I will be going to Akita, which is the farthest North in Japan I will have been to.

 I think I will travel to other countries before that happens.
 There’s a lot more I can learn about Japan and I want to share my experiences through blogs and videos that I make with my friends.
+Thank you for reading.